 Hilleberg Jannu 2

-It was a close contest, but, in the end, the standout winner of the title of best 4-season tent goes to the classic and highly versatile Hilleberg Jannu 2.
-We found so little to fault in this all-season tent that we highly recommend getting one if you want to change your outdoor experience for the better.
+It was a close contest, but, in the end, the standout winner of the title of best 4-season tent goes to the classic and versatile Hilleberg Jannu 2.
+We found so little to fault in this all-season tent that we recommend getting one if you want to change your outdoor experience for the better.
 Particularly if you’re an all-year-round kinda camper…

 The Hilleberg Jannu’s durability is in a different league.
 It has a silicone-coated ripstop nylon fly, 30-denier ripstop tent body, 9 mm poles, and its geodesic design.
 All of these allow it to withstand even the worst conditions.
 Snow?
 No problem.
 High winds?
 No problem.
 Driving rain?
 No problem!
 Freezing temps?
 No problem!